 . . . so far

 The nonprofit Destination Stewardship Center is a growing community of people involved in the intersection between tourism and stewardship of places.
 Our team seeks additional volunteer participants who meet our qualifications, including editorial interns, apprentices, and restless retirees.
 We also seek potential partners, sponsors, and “Destination Monitors” for specific places, especially World Heritage destinations.
+Please contact us.

 Jonathan Tourtellot, Founder, Sponsor, CEO, and Portal Editor in Chief.
 I specialize in sustainable tourism and destination stewardship, as a journalist, editor, and consultant.
 With the support of my patient wife, Sally Bensusen, I originated the concept of geotourism as defined by National Geographic: “Tourism that sustains or enhances the geographical character of a place—its environment, culture, aesthetics, heritage, and the well-being of its residents.”
 I founded and ran National Geographic’s Center for Sustainable Destinations for nine years.
 There we instituted the National Geographic Geotourism MapGuide program and the landmark Destination Stewardship surveys published in National Geographic Traveler, 2004-2010.
-I now contribute blog posts to National Geographic Voices.
+I occasionally blogged for National Geographic News until the platform closed in 2018.
 I speak and hold workshops on destination stewardship and the geotourism approach around the world.